-Mr. Millepied began choreographing during his time at NYCB, founding a pick-up troupe, Danses Concertantes, in 2002 with whom he successfully toured for eight years.
-The Baryshnikov Arts Center invited him to serve as choreographer-in-residence from 2006 to 2007 during which time he created the much-lauded solo Years Later for Mikhail Baryshnikov.
-Millepied’s choreography has entered the repertories of major dance companies worldwide, including NYCB, Paris Opera Ballet, San Francisco Ballet, American Ballet Theatre, Berlin Staatsoper, Mariinsky Ballet, Pacific Northwest Ballet, and Lyon Opera Ballet, among others.
+While he was in NYCB, Mr. Millepied began making choreographies.
+In 2002 he founded Danses Concertantes, a pick-up troupe in which he performed for over eight years.
+From 2006 to 2007 Mr. Millepied served as Choreographer-in-Residence at The Baryshnikov Arts Center during which time he created the solo Years Later for Mikhail Baryshnikov.
+Millepied’s choreography has entered the repertories of major dance companies worldwide, including New York City Ballet, Paris Opera Ballet, San Francisco Ballet, American Ballet Theatre, Berlin Staatsoper, Mariinsky Ballet, Pacific Northwest Ballet, and Lyon Opera Ballet, among others.
 In 2010, Millepied’s choreography was featured in Darren Aronofsky’s award-winning film Black Swan, in which he also starred.

 In 2012 Mr. Millepied moved to Los Angeles and founded his company L.A.
 Dance Project (LADP) with Charles Fabius.
 LADP has given hundreds of performances at prestigious venues around the world, as well as site-specific performances in non-traditional venues.
 Mr. Millepied has overseen the creation of new works with artistic collaborators such as Mark Bradford, Christopher Wool, Barbara Kruger, Liam Gillick, Rodarte, and Nico Muhly.
 Since 2017, LADP has been a resident of the LUMA Foundation in Arles, France.
 In 2018, Mr. Millepied opened 2245, a new home for artists to create and perform in Los Angeles.
 This fall at 2245, LADP will present Generation LA, a festival of nine new collaborative works commissioned by Millepied for LADP.